Interfraternity Council Recruitment

 Potential New Member (PNM) – A man or woman who is going through the recruitment process

-How do students benefit from Greek Life?
+How do students benefit from Fraternity & Sorority Life (FSL)?

 More than any other single organization on campus, fraternities and sororities offer leadership opportunities, lifelong friendships, human service and philanthropic activities, cultural opportunities, social activities, scholastics, intramural sports, personal development, and group living environments; all wrapped up into one organization.
 Joining a fraternity or sorority chapter will help make the transition to college much easier.
 Developing a sense of belonging and making new friends in the chapter can make the campus seem much smaller.